 View All Section Pages

-Regular resistance training can significantly improve the brain’s ability to form new brain nerves (neurogenesis) and new blood cells (angiogenesis) through the increase of a hormone called immunoglobulin factor 1.
+- Resistance training can significantly improve the brain’s ability to form new brain nerves (neurogenesis) and new blood cells (angiogenesis) through the increase of a hormone called immunoglobulin factor 1.

-Results that speak for themselves
+Results speak for themselves

-Healthy lifestyle’s role in brain fitness
+Healthy lifestyle and brain fitness

 To optimize your brain’s fitness level, Sottovia also suggests participating in activities that engage and challenge your mind.
 Whether it’s learning a new language, joining a social group, listening to an educational podcast or participating in a book club, the options are endless!